DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 ## Detailed Metrics - Experimental
 These detailed metrics are instrumented by the IdentityServer middleware and services and track usage of specific flows and features.
-These metrics are enabled through the *Duende.IdentityServer.Telemetry.ServiceName.Experimental* meter.
+These metrics are created by the meter named "Duende.IdentityServer.Experimental", which is the value of the *Duende.IdentityServer.Telemetry.ServiceName.Experimental* constant.
 The definition and tags of these counters may be changed between releases.
 Once the counters and tags are considered stable they will be moved to the *Duende.IdentityServer.Telemetry.ServiceName* meter.

 ####  Telemetry.Metrics.Counters.ApiSecretValidation